Funding

 The fixed funding model best suits care options with significant fixed or pre-configured costs such as:

-• accommodation-based care for multiple tamariki or children and rangatahi or young people with ‘greater’ or ‘high’ support needs, which involve staffing and rental, or accommodation costs.
+• accommodation-based care for multiple tamariki and rangatahi with ‘greater’ or ‘high’ support needs, which involve staffing and rental, or accommodation costs.

-• specialist caregiving options that have fixed costs associated with specialised training and additional staff support.
+• specialist caregiving options that have fixed costs associated with specialised training and additional kaimahi support.

 The amount of funding provided within the fixed rate will be negotiated to reflect the level of support that the care option is designed to provide.